Daaaav/TranslationEditor/README.md

 # Changelog

+2022-11-30
+- Remove support for "Lots" in `numbers.xml` (it's removed from VVVVVV)
+- Accommodate `case` field in `strings.xml` (for equivalent English strings needing different translations)
+- Workaround a painful MSXML bug where XML attributes starting with `&apos;` have that apostrophe removed (just see the comments in `export.get_file_xml`)

 2022-05-14
 - Accommodate `var` field in `strings_plural.xml`
 - Update description for numbers.xml to be more in line with VFormat changes and for potential removal of "Lots"